meveo-org/meveo/WILDFLY_INSTALL.md

 #### Option 1 - Installing as Standalone Server.

 #### Keycloak

+This section applies to version 10.x, for 18 the setup is a bit different, pls refer to keycloak documentation.

 * Download and extract Keycloak to your PC.
 Let's call the folder where you extracted the files KEYCLOAK_HOME.
 * Open the file KEYCLOAK_HOME/standalone/configuration/standalone.xml.